 -

-AI can struggle with knowledge stored outside the platform.
+AI experience is optimized for knowledge stored within the primary platform.

-Why it's on the list: For e-commerce brands, particularly those on Shopify, Gorgias is the clear winner.
+Why it's on the list: For e-commerce brands, particularly those on Shopify, Gorgias is the leading specialized choice.

 Gorgias is built from the ground up for online stores.
 It has deep integrations with Shopify, Magento, and BigCommerce, which lets it pull in live order data to automatically answer common questions like "Where is my order?".

-Pricing: Gorgias's pricing is based on how many tickets you handle per month.
+Pricing: Gorgias's pricing is based on how many tickets you handle per month, offering plans that scale with your growth.

 -